williamthing/book-store/README.md

 # book-store

-Application that prints all the books in the book store.
+Bookstore web application that allows you to index all the books in the store.
+Query specific books by isbn and allows for addition books to be added.